watson-developer-cloud/node-red-labs/utilities/dropbox_setup/README.md

 ![NodeRedStarter](images/dropbox_files.png)

-##How to use the API access, security and token when using the Dropbox node
+##Using the Dropbox node in Node-RED

 When in Node-RED, drag the dropbox node to the palette and double click it - you will be presented with the Edit popup